-To promote both the products and tremendous opportunity MONAT offers, Market Partners must use the sales aids and support materials produced by MONAT.
+To promote both the products and tremendous opportunity MONAT offers, Market Partners are encouraged to use the sales aids and support materials produced by MONAT.
+Market Partners are not permitted to create their own branded sales aids or materials.
 The rationale behind this requirement is simple.
 MONAT has carefully designed its products, product labels, Compensation Plan, and promotional materials to ensure that each aspect of MONAT is fair, truthful, substantiated, and complies with the vast and complex legal requirements of federal and state laws.
 If MONAT Market Partners were allowed to develop their own sales aids and promotional materials, notwithstanding their integrity and good intentions, the likelihood that they would unintentionally violate any number of statutes or regulations affecting a MONAT business is almost certain.
 These violations, although they may be relatively few, would jeopardize the MONAT opportunity for all Market Partners.

 Accordingly, Market Partners must not produce their own literature, advertisements, sales aids, business tools, promotional materials, or Internet web pages.
 Nor may Market Partners use any literature, advertisements, sales aids, business tools, promotional materials, or Internet web pages obtained from any source other than the Company.
 Market Partners may download and obtain approved promotional materials through the Back Office.